Looking at Model Debiasing through the Lens of Anomaly Detection: Conclusions

 \section{Conclusions}

 Deep neural networks typically exhibit poor generalization performances when bias is present in the data.
 In these cases, they likely rely on misleading correlations between bias and labels rather than the desired correlations representing the semantics of a certain class.
 Model debiasing consists in methods for mitigating the model's prediction dependency on bias.
 In this work, we consider an unsupervised debiasing framework, meaning that no knowledge of bias is used, simulating a realistic scenario.
 We claim that bias-conflicting samples produce features that are anomalous in the feature space of an intentionally biased model.
 Thus, we propose to use anomaly detection methods for bias identification, filling the gap between model debiasing and anomaly detection, and potentially opening new research directions.
 To validate the proposed strategy, we embed it into a two-step method named MoDAD, where the bias-aligned and bias-conflicting samples, identified through the anomaly detection scheme, are used for model debiasing.
 Specifically, our model debiasing consists in fine-tuning a biased model (trained with vanilla ERM) exploiting bias-conflicting upsampling and augmentation.
-Our results show that MoDAD can reach competitive performance on benchmark datasets, slightly outperforming state-of-the-art methods based on more complicated debiasing approaches, empirically proving the effectiveness of the anomaly detection bias identification strategy.
+Our results show that MoDAD can reach competitive performance on benchmark datasets, slightly outperforming state-of-the-art methods based on more complicated debiasing approaches, empirically proving the effectiveness of the anomaly detection bias identification strategy. { \paragraph{Acknowledgments} We acknowledge the financial support from PNRR MUR Project PE0000013 "FAIR", funded by the European Union - NextGeneration EU, CUP J33C24000430007 } { }